SamR5/PyCrypt/README.md

 ## Updates

 ### 19/04/2020
  - Use external C++ library to speed up encryption.
+ - Press 'Enter' to show the key for 500ms.

 ### 18/04/2020
  - Disable radiobutton and the pw entry